-We're making it easier for pharmaceutical and biotech companies to find the right preclinical CRO partners — backed by decades of hands-on experience in the field.
+We make it easier for pharmaceutical and biotech companies to find the right preclinical CRO partners — backed by deep, hands-on experience in the field.

 The preclinical CRO landscape is fragmented and opaque.
 Research sponsors — from large pharmaceutical companies to early-stage biotechs — often struggle to identify CROs with the specific capabilities, expertise, and capacity their programs require.

 InVivoLabs was founded to solve this problem.
-With 20 years of experience in preclinical surgical services and CNS drug delivery, our founder saw a clear gap: sponsors needed a better way to discover and evaluate CROs based on actual capabilities, not just marketing claims.
+Built on years of hands-on experience inside preclinical research and drug development, we saw a clear gap: sponsors needed a better way to discover and evaluate CROs based on actual capabilities, not just marketing claims.

 CRO selection should be based on clear, accurate information about capabilities — not marketing budgets or sales relationships.